Generalized Finslerian Wormhole Models in $f(\mathcal{R},\mathcal{T})$ Gravity: Conclusions

-By the GR theory, WHs are stuffed with the matter, which is completely different from ordinary matter and is known to be an exotic matter and has a negative mass.
-Many researchers have found exotic matter to be very useful in studying the violation of various modified theories of gravity accounts for the violation of energy conditions through the effective energy-momentum tensor.\\
+In the current article, we have constructed various models of SWHs that match with the $f(\mathcal{R}, \mathcal{T})$ gravitation theory within the Finslerian approach.
+We will discuss our conclusions for the material and geometrical content of those in this part.
+By the GR theory, WHs are stuffed with matter that is completely distinct from ordinary matter, known as exotic matter, and has negative mass.
+Many researchers have found that exotic matter is needful in studying the violation of various modified gravitation theories that account for the energy violation conditions through the effective energy-momentum tensor.
+As we discussed in the last sections, throat condition, i.e., $\mathrm{b}(r_0) = r_0$ at $r = r_0$, the flaring condition $\mathrm{b}^\prime(r_0) < 1$ and asymptotic flatness that is necessary to illustrate the solutions of WH, is obeyed in each model that we have constructed.\\